yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

     2. Use hash table or set for look up operations since it spend O(1) time

 ### **10.4 Common mistake points**

+1. Need to avoid duplication so may use a set/hashtable to address the problem

 ## **Dynamic Programming**